Sweater weather, soup weather. Nothing is better than a bowl of creamy, nutritious, hearty soup on a cool fall (or cold winter!) day.

 You can easily make this recipe your own by subbing out some of the ingredients.
-You can also make it in the slow cooker -- just throw all the ingredients in the slower cooker at step #3!
+If you use your slow cooker, just throw all the ingredients in the slower cooker at step #3!

 - Bacon.
 If you’re on a plant-based diet or just don’t like bacon, you can skip it.
 If you do so, make sure you add some extra oil and something to add more flavor to the soup.
 Bacon packs a lot of flavor!

 - Oils.
 Don’t have any olive oil or avocado oil on hand?
-Swap out for all coconut oil.
-Don’t like the flavor of coconut?
-Try MCT oil or
+Use coconut oil instead.
+You can also use MCT oil or

 macadamia nut oil.
 Just make sure you’re not using vegetable oil, which is bad for your health.

 - Coconut milk.
-Coconut milk adds a nice, creamy texture to this recipe, but if you’re not a fan of it, you can use natural nut milk like cashew milk.
-Note that your soup will be thinner if you do so.
+Coconut milk adds a nice, creamy texture to this recipe, but if you’re not a fan of it, you can use natural nut milk like almond milk or cashew milk.
+Note that your soup will be thinner if you do that.

 - Stock.
 You can use vegetable stock in this recipe to make it vegan or vegetarian, or chicken stock if that’s what you have on hand.
-But for a massive nutrition and flavor boost, swap it out with FBOMB Bone Broth.
-Either flavor will be delicious, and bone broth is a great source of collagen.
+But for a massive nutrition and flavor boost, add a scoop of FBOMB Bone Broth.
+Either flavor will be delicious, and you'll get a healthy dose of collagen.

 Why You Can Feel Good Eating This Soup

 Many fall soup recipes incorporate starchy root vegetables like potatoes.
-These are simple carbs that tend to put your blood sugar on a rollercoaster ride and are also nutritionally sub-par.
+These are simple carbs that tend to raise your blood sugar.

-Plus, 100g of cauliflower contains only 18% of the carbohydrate load that potatoes pack, with 3g instead of 17g, meaning that you can enjoy it without the energy spike and crash.
+Another reason to love cauliflower...
+100g of cauliflower contains only 18% of the carbohydrate load that potatoes pack, with 3g instead of 17g.
+This means that you can enjoy it without the energy spike and eventual crash.

 - Healthy.
-Packed with delicious high-quality fats from full-fat coconut milk and avocado oil, plus the nutritional benefits from cauliflower, this soup recipe is healthy and delicious.
+Packed with delicious high-quality fats from full-fat coconut milk and avocado oil on top of the nutritional benefits from cauliflower, this soup is healthy and delicious.

-- Satiating: The quality fats and proteins from oils, bacon, and coconut milk, and the fiber from the cauliflower in this recipe make the soup a satiating entre or side dish.
+- Satiating: The quality fats and proteins from oils, bacon, and coconut milk, and the fiber from the cauliflower make the soup a satiating entree or side dish.